 Sarajevo, surrounded by the mountains, gets cool, serious spring rains that send one back to the back of the closet where they've, naively, left their jackets thinking it were spring.
 They're heavy, and inviting.
 But no matter how much romance there is in walking down Sarajevo streets with an umbrella, taking in the smells of freshly baked coffee beans that spring upon one without announcement, Sarajevo rains are best experienced from the inside.
 On the window.
 With soup.

 The soup, and noodles, are not too complicated.
 The noodles come at the end.
 Remember to dip your spoon in the hot stock between every few noodles.
-Make the noodles smaller than you think you should, just the tip of the tbsp, as they’ll expand into a universe of their own.
-I’ve used instant grits, and it worked well.
-If you don’t have it, try it with regular.
+Make the noodles smaller than you think you should, just the tip of the tablespoon, as they'll expand into a universe of their own.
+I've used instant grits, and it worked well.
+If you don't have it, try it with regular.
 Let me know how you did.

 This soup is excellent for making chicken stock.
 In this case, just strain it and don't make the noodles, but instead keep in fridge or freezer.
 If you'd like to have the soup for two days in a row, just split the stock in half before you make the noodles.
 Then make the grits noodles for one half, and make new noodles the following day (grits or other).
 This soup is great for people with low blood pressure as it replenishes electrolytes.
 (Take that, Gatorade!)
 It's nature's first antibiotic and immensely beneficial for one's immunity.

 Also, let's face it, when you see that little pot below, don't you just want to reach through the screen and grab it?

 P.S.
 Crazy about soups, like me?
 Try the beef noodle soup, it'll blow your mind!
 Also the traditional Bey's soup is infamous in these parts and it's made with chicken, okra, and a few more soup-y goodies.
 Every now and then I want the simplest soup I can find, and I go for the potato soup.